barpinsker/VehiclesProject/README.md

 7. npm install -g @angular/cli
 8. npm install

-**after setp**
+**after setup**
-run backend - " npm run start:dev
+- run backend - " npm run start:dev"
-run frontend - npm start
+- run frontend - npm start

 ## Additional Notes
 Unfortunately, I encountered an error where the database could not be connected to via Docker, so the Docker setup is not available.